 Interestingly, the editors appended to these articles a dispatch on pogroms in Kishinev, describing a "serious and outrageous" incident in which anti-Jewish rioters invaded the town's "Hebrew quarter" and murdered eighty Jews.
-While the text of the Kishinev article did not mention the anti-Asian disturbances in Vancouver, the juxtaposition of the articles, which was surely deliberate, underlined the editors' concerns over racial violence.
-The implicit warning was made explicit a day later, in a comment on the Gazette's editorial page:
+While the text of the Kishinev article did not mention the anti-Asian disturbances in Vancouver, the juxtaposition of the articles, which was surely deliberate, underlined the editors' concerns over racial violence.37 The implicit warning was made explicit a day later, in a comment on the Gazette's editorial page:

 Kishinev is the latest scene of Russian attack upon the Jews, eighty members of the persecuted race having fallen victim to mob wrath.
 With what has just transpired in Vancouver Canadians are not in a position to be too hard on the Russian toughs.
-Christianity has a lot to do all over Christendom before the intelligent heathen will see it as it ought to be.
+Christianity has a lot to do all over Christendom before the intelligent heathen will see it as it ought to be.38

 Despite the tenor of these warnings, the Gazette soon began winding down its coverage.
 On 12 September, it reported that the situation in Vancouver was calming down and that a shipload of some one thousand Asian labourers who had taken passage on the SS Monteagle had landed in Victoria amid fears that their arrival in Vancouver would catalyze new demonstrations.
 This proved not to be the case.
-Although several dozen Japanese immigrants left the boat in Victoria out of prudence, the next day the Monteagle proceeded to Vancouver and the remaining passengers disembarked without difficulty.
+Although several dozen Japanese immigrants left the boat in Victoria out of prudence, the next day the Monteagle proceeded to Vancouver and the remaining passengers disembarked without difficulty.39

 On 13 September 1907, the Gazette featured a final set of front-page reports on the aftermath of the riots.
 The lead article, a special for the newspaper, focused on the role of labour unions in the troubles.
-Despite the efforts of Prime Minister Laurier and other officials to ascribe the violence to a few local "hoodlums" incited by agitators from the United States, the riots were in fact part of a larger labour movement with nationwide connections: "While there is no doubt that the rough element did the work of destruction, it is also the fact that every labor [sic] unionist in the city is pledged to resist the entrance of any more yellow laborers, and they will resort to force if necessary."
+Despite the efforts of Prime Minister Laurier and other officials to ascribe the violence to a few local "hoodlums" incited by agitators from the United States, the riots were in fact part of a larger labour movement with nationwide connections: "While there is no doubt that the rough element did the work of destruction, it is also the fact that every labor [sic] unionist

-&lt;sup>37 "80 Jews Murdered," Montreal Gazette, II September 1907.
+37 "80 Jews Murdered," Montreal Gazette, 11 September 1907.
 Kishinev, in Russian Moldavia, had been the site of a large-scale pogrom in summer 1903, in which forty-nine Jews died and some five hundred were wounded.
 The September 1907 pogrom prompted the Hebrew poet Hayyim Nahman Bialik to pen two poems, "On the Slaughter" and the longer "In the City of Slaughter."

-&lt;sup>38 Untitled editorials, Montreal Gazette, 12 September 1907.
+38 Untitled editorials, Montreal Gazette, 12 September 1907.

-&lt;sup>39 "More Asiatics Arrive," Montreal Gazette, 12 September 1907.
+39 "More Asiatics Arrive," Montreal Gazette, 12 September 1907.